ellis-matthew4/XDL/README.md

   3. Parsing from JSON into Godot

+  4. The display system

-Things that are being worked on:
+Things that might be worked on:

   1. Creating an optional run-time transpiler in GDScript so SukiGD files can be used directly instead

-  2. The display system

 HOW IT WORKS: